Menu

 • Low efficiency of operations/technology used that causes low production of solar PV.

-More data on the above root causes is needed to close the gap between the capacity factor of PLN solar PV with its regional benchmark.
-This will significantly reduce its operational costs (as modeled in the graph).
+More data is needed to identify the root cause and to develop strategies to close the gap between the capacity factor of PLN-owned solar PV and its IPP’s and regional benchmark, which can potentially reduce PLN operational cost significantly (as modeled in the graph).

 Indonesia Power Sector Finance Dashboard